 7 Things to see at the U-Boot Museum Hamburg

-After crossing the bridge from the ticket office, entry to the submarine is via a specially constructed entrance hatchway and steps at the bow (front end) of the boat.
+After crossing the bridge from the ticket office, entry to the submarine is via a specially constructed entrance hatchway and steps at the boat’s bow (front end).

 Fun Fact: A submarine is always known as a boat – never a ship!